D4rk4/THPA-main/README.txt

 Since THPA comprises of 2 components custom kube-controller-manager and scheduler-extender so we need to modify these:

+*** Collecting nodes traffic ***

+- Copy kube-proxy binary file in kube-proxy directory to /usr/local/bin/ in  kube-proxy container running on each node and then reset it.

+- Check that enpoint is created on each node whenever new deployment is created to make sure we configure correctly.

 *** set nodes label ***

 - For worker nodes, set the following label to them: node-role.kubernetes.io/worker=true